Wodzisław Śląski: 20th century

 After the end of World War I in 1918, Polish statehood was restored.
 Amidst an atmosphere of ethnic unrest, a referendum was organized to determine the future national affiliation of Upper Silesia.
 In Wodzisław, out of 2,333 votes, 1,669 (72%) were in favour of Germany and 662 (28%) were in favour of Poland.
 However, the Rybnik district as a whole voted in favour of Poland with a 65% majority.
 The town and the largest part of the district were attached to the territory of the Second Polish Republic; Wodzisław thus became part of a Polish state for the first time since 1335 when Poland had ceded Silesia to Bohemia in the Treaty of Trentschin.
 The Upper Silesia plebiscite and eventual division of Upper Silesia were accompanied by three Silesian Uprisings of Polish militants.
 Within the Second Polish Republic of the interwar period, Wodzisław was part of the Silesian Voivodeship, which enjoyed far-reaching political and financial autonomy.

 With the outbreak of World War II in 1939, Wodzisław was invaded and then occupied by Germany, being in the part of Poland that was directly incorporated into the German state.
 The population was ethnically categorized and either "re-Germanized" or disfranchised and partially expelled into the General Government as Poles.
+Two local Polish policemen were murdered by the Russians in the Katyn massacre in 1940.

 On 22 January 1945 a death march from Nazi German's Auschwitz concentration camp, 35 mi away, ended in Wodzisław Śląski, where the prisoners were put on freight trains to other camps.
 When the Soviet army advanced on Poland, nine days before the Soviets arrived, the Schutzstaffel had marched 60,000 prisoners out of the camp.
 Approximately 15,000 prisoners died on the way.
 There are memorials to the victims of the Holocaust from Wodzisław in Wodzisław and in the Baron Hirsch Cemetery Staten Island, New York where the Wodzisław landsmanshaft has a section.

 On 26 March 1945 the Soviet army and 1st Czechoslovak Army Corps captured Wodzisław, which was then restored to Poland.
 Approximately 80% of the town was destroyed in World War II.
 The Old Town, including the Market Square, was fully restored after the war.